gui88Abreu/EspMath/README.md

 At [DSP](src/dsp/), you can find all the dsp accelerated operations.
 These functions make use of the Processor Instruction Extensions (PIE) to accelerate operations and work only with 16 bytes aligned memory.
 The class [Array](src/esp_array.h) already uses them to perform operations.

-Until now, these libraries are guaranteed to work only on ESP32-S3 devices.
+DSP acceleration targets ESP32-S3 devices and is not available for other chips.
 To use them, just include [esp_dsp](src/esp_dsp.h).

 ## Array Class